What Are Premium Checking Accounts?

 What Does Premium Checking Mean?

-Premium checking accounts are a type of checking account in which account holders are rewarded for meeting high balance requirements or paying higher monthly fees.
+What is a premium checking account?
+It’s a type of checking account in which account holders are rewarded for meeting high balance requirements or paying higher monthly fees.
 These rewards may include higher interest rates, fee-free ATMs, free checks, and more.

-In some cases, a bank may offer you these perks if you open multiple types of account at the same institution — an example would be having both premium checking and savings accounts at a bank.
-Another common scenario with premium checking accounts is that the more you keep on deposit, the more incentives you may receive.
+In some cases, a bank may offer you these perks if you open multiple types of accounts at the same institution — an example would be having both premium checking and savings accounts at a bank.
+Another common model for premium checking accounts is that the more you keep on deposit, the more incentives you may receive.

 What Are the Benefits of a Premium Checking Account?